mehulagg/gitlab_test/qa/README.md

 Note: If you want to run tests requiring SSH against GDK, you will need to [modify your GDK setup](https://gitlab.com/gitlab-org/gitlab-qa/blob/master/docs/run_qa_against_gdk.md).

+#### Starting tests using the RubyMine Gutter

+RubyMine enables the user to start RSpec tests using the Gutter (play buttons on the side of each test) which makes it possible to have the IDE fill out the path for the test and thus have a one time setup and single click test start.

+To do this, the IDE needs a modified starting script which is also located inside the `qa/bin` folder appropriately called `rubymine`.
+To use this thou, you must change the template that is used to pre-fill the test configuration.
+These can be found under `Run/Edit Configurations...` where under `Templates/RSpec` a few fields need to be filled.

+The first one is to check the `Use custom RSpec runner script` checkbox and beneath that choose the path to the `rubymine` executable.
+After that fill out the working directory to match `gitlab/qa` and select under the Bundler tab to use `bundler` for execution.

+If there is a need to change any env variables, on the first tab there is the option to do that.
+Popular examples are to set `CHROME_HEADLESS` to `false` and `QA_DEBUG` to `true`.

 ### Writing tests

 - [Writing tests from scratch tutorial](../doc/development/testing_guide/end_to_end/quick_start_guide.md)